First Smeal MBA Sustainability Case Competition - Fall 2014

 Developing the ability of students to make a compelling business case for integrating sustainability into a company’s operations, products, or governance is essential to Smeal’s approach to teaching sustainability.
 This approach is strongly endorsed by the Smeal Sustainability Advisory Board that consists of representatives from companies with distinguished sustainability records, including membership in the Dow Jones Sustainability Index.
 One of these companies, SKF, will be the subject of a case that is being written specifically for this competition.
 SKF, Alcoa, International paper, PepsiCo, and Verizon are sponsors of the First Smeal MBA Sustainability Case Competition.

 The case setting is an SKF business area that includes units that make and sell bearings, seals, and actuators for both traditional and renewable energy industries.
 Current and anticipated regulations plus political and social trends in the US and elsewhere have both positive and negative implications for SKF’s strategic priorities and investment decisions.
 Registration is open to teams from any AASCB accredited MBA program in the US and Canada.
 Teams may consist of three or four members and a maximum of two teams per MBA program.
 At least three team members must be MBA students.
-Registration will begin on Monday, August 18 and end on Friday, September 8.
-Registration can be completed at www (to be announced).
+Registration will begin on Friday, August 22 and end on Monday, September 8.
+Registration can be completed at this link.

 For further information, contact Dr. Gerald Susman at email@example.com.